 Political space is being reconfigured nowadays, e.g. through the decentering of the ‚container state‘, a decoupling of territory and sovereignty and an extension of geographic conceptions of space into more relational and constructivist directions.
-This provides the theoretical background to my research on how the international system territorializes „empty“ space.
-I have worked on the territorialization of cyberspace, the high seas and the Arctic, with more work on outer space and deep seabed to come.
-Comparing these cases shows how all of these spaces are undergoing processes of enclosure and parcelization into functional territories.
-My explanation of these processes brings together technological affordances, economic incentives and great power strategies.
+This provides the theoretical background to my research on how the international system territorializes the global commons.
+I have worked on the territorialization of cyberspace, the high seas, the Arctic, outer space and the deep seabed.
+Comparing these cases shows how all of these spaces are undergoing processes of enclosure and parcelization into „functional territories“.

 Transformations of the Digital State

 This consists of two interlinked processes: the transformation of the state through digitalization, and the transformation of digitalization by the state.
 My working assumption is that states, far from being sidelined or undermined by the digital transformation of society and the economy, are adapting themselves to these changing realities but are also shaping the evolutionary trajectories of digitalization.
-As examples, I look at narratives of „digital sovereignty“ in Europe, constructions of an „AI Arms Race“ and the reproduction of the state in hybrid „cyber-physical“ environments, such as critical infrastructures.
+As examples, I look at narratives of „digital sovereignty“ in Europe, great power approaches to hi-tech innovation, and the reproduction of the state in hybrid „cyber-physical“ environments, such as critical infrastructures.

 Agents and Agency in international Hierarchies

 The postnational constellation has changed how agency is being claimed and apportioned in global politics.
 More and more actors are recognized as ‚global governors‘ (in the words of Avant, Finnemore and Sell) today and are able to participate in global politicymaking processes and political arenas that used to be closed shops in the past.
 The examples are well-known: non-governmental organizations, corporations, epistemic communities, social movements, cities, and more.
 But how can we explain this rise of non-governmental actors since about the 1980s?
 To make sense of this trend, I combine top-down and bottum-up explanations.
 From a top-down perspective, there is a „governance of agency“, i.e. powerful gatekeepers and political structures determine who gets to be recognized as an agent within a particular context.
 From a bottom-up perspective, there is scope for resistance, appropriation and self-empowerment.
-Bringing these perspectives together, I focus on the case of resistance movements as international political actors.
+Bringing these perspectives together, I am working on a relational approach that explains the emergence of agency through the interplay of agency claims and recognition by established actors.

 From 2015 to 2019 I was PI of a project on the long-term impact of nonviolent resistance on democracy, funded by the German Research Foundation (DFG).
 We found that nonviolent protest during transition not only led to better odds of survival for the resulting democracy but also to higher levels of democratic quality.
 We also conducted six case studies of consolidating democracies in Africa and Latin America to explore that causal mechanisms that lead to this effect.
 We identified three main mechanisms how nonviolent resistance affects democratic consolidation as compared to other forms of democratization: it levels the political playing field, it creates a more democratic political culture and it avoids problematic civil-military relations.
 The monograph summarizing our finding has been published by Palgrave Macmillan in 2020.